GromovoiStanislav/Kafka_node/README.md

 - 5 - Kafka example with different partitions (JS)
 - 6 - Express app with Kafka microservice example (JS)
 - 7 - Example of notifications with Kafka and WS with JWT (JS)
+- 8 - Kafka with NodeJS for beginners (JS)